mmf1982/QTnetCDF/README.md

   In the table, multiple rows or columns can be selected for y or x (but not both).
 If so, yerr (or xerr) is ignored.
 If only x or only y is selected, that variable is plotted as a function of its index.

-  To remove any of x, y, xerr or yerr, click on it below the "hold" and "plot" buttons.
+  To remove any of x, y, xerr or yerr, click on its name below the "hold" and "plot" buttons.
   Buttons:

-  "plot" to plot current selection of x, y, xerr and yerr "hold" --> "release" to keep plotting in same window or to open a new.
+  "hold" --> "release" to keep plotting in same window or to open a new.
 If there is no current window, "plot" has no effect if hold button shows "release".
+  "plot line" to plot current selection of x, y, xerr and yerr "plot symbol" to plot current selection of x  and y with symbols, no line.
+If no key is pressed, the symbol is ".".
+Supported keys: .o+xv^<>123hHdp

- The plots support the usual matplotlib shortcuts (l,k,L,  g,G,...) and the QT backend possibility to change the axes
+ The plots support the usual matplotlib shortcuts (l,k,L,  g,G,...) and the QT backend possibility to change the axes.
+However, if the line style is changed, there are currently some inconsistences with the legend (if add_interactivity is used in conjunction).

- Line plots also have some of the functionality from add_interactivity, namely:
+ Line plots also have some of the functionality from add_interactivity (if it is installed), namely:

  * left click a line to toggle
  * right click a line to bring it to front
- * left click while arrow up to make line thicker, arrow down to make it thinner
+ * left click a line while arrow up to make line thicker, arrow down to make it thinner
- * left click while button left make legend text smaller, right click to make it bigger
+ * left click legend while arrow left: make legend text smaller, right arrow to make it bigger

  ### 2D and 3D plotting